 Create a Kafka topic

-Open command prompt in a new window, and execute the following command.
+Open the command prompt in a new window, and execute the following command.

 We have created a Kafka topic called test-topic.